nkorsakov-tw/qa.md/test-plan-portals.md

 ### Methods

-- Navigate to 'Payments Methods'.
+- Navigate to 'Payment Methods'.
-- Click 'Request Payment Methods'.
+- Click on 'Request Payment Methods'.
-- The system should prevent when you try to request payment methods without the completing of the 'Profile page'.
+- Make sure the system prevents requests for payment methods if the 'Profile page' hasn't been completed.
-- So, complete the 'Profile page' and request some payment methods.
+- Complete the 'Profile page' and then request specific payment methods.
-- Check the corresponding values on this page.
-Verify that they are supposed to be realistic.
+- Examine the displayed values on this page and ensure they appear realistic.
-- Verify that the refresh page works as expected.
+- Verify the page refresh function operates as intended.

 ### Terminals

-- Navigate to the 'Terminals' section.
+- Proceed to the 'Terminals' section.
-- If the location has terminals, check their availability and presence of them in this section.
+- If the location possesses terminals, verify their presence and availability in this section.

 ### Payouts

-- Navigate to 'Payouts' section.
+- Access the 'Payouts' section.
-- If you have some payouts simulated, check the values, current balance, and all columns with data.
+- If there are simulated payouts, review the values, current balance, and all columns for data accuracy.

 ### Logout

-- Click Logout.
+- Click on 'Logout'.
-- Sign in.
-- Make sure that the process was passed as expected.
+- Sign in again and ensure that the process completes as expected.

 ### Languages

-- Switch between different languages.
+- Toggle between various languages.
-- Go through the Payments Portal and make sure that pages are translated.
+- Navigate through the Payments Portal and confirm all pages are translated appropriately.